 For example, in restaurants, do not bring food into the dining car or cafe car you did not buy on the train; the exception is food for young travelers.

 Other Tidbits On Eating On Amtrak

-The Empire Builder and Lake Shore Limited are unique within the Amtrak system.
-Not all parts of these trains are together for the whole route.
-Only one section of the train will have a dining or sleeper car lounge during a short portion of the trip, and the other half will have a cafe car.
+These trains spit somewhere along that route, so the food offerings on the part of the route can vary.
+Since the train splits, only one section of the train will have a dining or sleeper car lounge during the trip, and the other half will have a cafe car.

-Meaning your first or last meal may not be in the dining car and could come from the cafe car or a box meal like in the photo.
+Your first or last meal may not be in the dining car and could come from the cafe or a box meal like in the photo.

 Eating On Amtrak Wrap-up

-Remember, all the food in the cafe car is prepackaged.
-Cafe car attendants can warm up the food you bought but not the food you brought.
+Remember, all the food in the cafe car is prepackaged, and staff can warm up the food you bought but not the food you brought.

-I have walked to the cafe car to get a cheese tray to be fancy in my room, and I have met some fantastic people in the dining car, including friends that I still talk to today!
+Sometimes, I have walked to the cafe car to get a cheese tray and wine to be fancy while relaxing in my room.
+Additionally, I have met some fantastic people in the dining car, including friends I still talk to today!